 Say goodbye to unnecessary worries and embrace the excitement of a seamless family ski adventure.
 Join us as we share our expert advice, guaranteeing a memorable and hassle-free experience for the entire family.

-A family ski trip will be cheaper at the beginning or end of the season.
-If you can avoid peaks travel weeks, you’ll find the resorts to be less crowded and offer better value for money.
+A family ski holiday will always be cheaper at the beginning or end of the season.
+If you can avoid peak travel weeks, you’ll find the resorts to be less crowded and offer better value for money.
 Not condoning you take your children out of school term time, (however it could save you a few pennies!)
 If that’s not an option, keep a look out for ‘early-bird’ deals at the start of the season in December and cheaper rates towards the end of the season in April.

 Pick a resort that is relatively close to an airport.
 This will reduce the time spent (and cost) in getting to the ski resort.
 A long three-hour transfer with children has the potential to be a nightmare.
 However, some resorts in the French Alps are a lot closer to airports than others.
-For example, Châtel in the Portes du Soleil is only a 90 minute car transfer from Geneva.
+For example, Châtel in the Portes du Soleil is only a 90 minute car transfer from Geneva Airport.

 Skiing is the name of the game however, you might find you need to cater for children or adults that aren’t so keen.
 Check if the resort is suited to everyone in your group.
 Look out for child-friendly activities such as ice skating, tobogganing, snowmobiling, snow shoeing, snow parks and even swimming.
 These are just some of the alternative winter sports to consider when planning a family ski trip.

 CHOOSE A FAMILY FRIENDLY SKI RESORT